 I have a Meyer lemon tree that will not grow a flower or a fruit.
 It just gets bigger and bigger with long thorns on it.
 What can I do with this tree?
 Thank you.

 My sister has grown a lemon tree from a seed.
 It is 7 years old.
 It has never produced any flowers or fruit.
-It grew small plants and she transplanted them into pots.
 Do lemon and lime trees have thorns, and what can she do to produce flowers and fruit on them?